rxhulshxrmx/bullspree_analyst_assignment/README.md

    - **Internal Linking:** Recommend related content or courses to entice users to explore further within the platform.
    - **Clear and Structured Content:** Organize content in a way that's easy to digest, keeping users engaged and interested.

-In addition, I’ve been promoting financial literacy with NISM and have participated in SEBI national-level competitions in Mumbai.
-Here's my [resume](https://drive.google.com/file/d/1yyNwcVv1eiETabK3F5CyGD7BCjRqYDXU/view?usp=sharing).